Witnessing a Mythical Dragon’s Rebirth (Hiraya Minokawa Dabaw)

 It was only during the 2nd day of training that I felt how well my muscles were working.
 I had aches and pains all over the muscles of my body that I had long-forgotten I had.
 Flashback to my high school life and Preparatory Military Training (PMT).
 Well I guess, nothing really bonds you with another human person better than sharing the same experiences (and the same body pains) to attest to your camaraderie and unity.

 April 9, 2014 (Araw ng Kagitingan)

 Personally, I didn’t get much of the hype then.
 But I guess that’s how we all must journey at first… alone.
-So when my name got included in the Creative Committee (heaven knows why when I have only a limited number of creative bones in my system… especially in drawing and designing!), it was during those solo moments of conceptualizing that it began to call on me and own up to it… becoming part of the team.
+So when my name got included in the Creative Committee (heaven knows why!
+When I have only a limited number of creative bones in my system… especially in drawing and designing!), it was during those solo moments of conceptualizing that it began to call on me and I started to own up to it… becoming part of the team.

 Hiraya, according to one of my teammates, is the offspring of combining hopes, dreams, aspirations, and wishes.
 So I guess it’s all about promoting positivity and goodwill… and it’s what happiness is made of.

 The Bagobos wove tales of the Minokawa as a giant bird as big as an island.
 It had eyes akin to mirrors, large beak and legs fashioned with steel, and wings as sharp as swords.
 The Minokawa was said to be able devour the sun and/or the moon.
 For a detailed background of the Minokawa, click here.